Current day, North of Mount Silver, Virginia.

 "Can we keep it, mom?
 Pleeezzze?"

-"You're the meanest mommy, ever!
-"The smallest of the wounded caught the brunt of the one word verbal assault and fell to the old wood floor in a writhing heap, destroyed at the utterance of the exclamation.
+"You're the meanest mommy, ever!" squealed the smallest of the wounded, catching the brunt of the one word verbal assault.
+Like an old rag doll, she fell to the old wood floor in a writhing heap, destroyed at the utterance of the exclamation.
 "I hate you!
 I want to die!" she cried.

 Frannie rolled her eyes at the pitiful casualty and then focused her gaze of warning onto the other two warriors, who in their collective twenty-two years of experience wisely knew when to wave the white flag of compliance...unlike their younger sibling.
 "Okay, you two, take that nasty dog outside into the garage.
 I really shouldn't have to say this, but you know we can't afford to feed the thing, I am doing well enough to keep food in your three mouths.
 Plus, it looks like it may need some serious medical care and that's something we definitely can't deal with at the moment."

 "We know.," said the oldest of the three, Frannie's thirteen-year-old daughter, Kaitlyn.

 "The dog can stay in there for the night, but in the morning it has to go to the shelter," Frannie added before exhaling a sigh of sadness, noting several patches of missing hair surrounding varying sized sutures and scars appearing in numerous places on the animal's pink, exposed skin.

 "We know, momma..." the duo sang in unhappy acknowledgment.
 They turned and sorrowfully shuffled away, heads down, carrying the panting, very muddy dog, its long wet fur draped over the arms of one tearful nine-year-old boy.